 There are also site constraints such as "no right turns" along the Princes Highway that undermines trade.
-This is why the car dealerships that are current trading in the area are on the other side of the road.
+This is why the car dealerships and bulky goods retailers (such as Spotlight, Good Buys and Anaconda) that are currently trading in the area are on the other side of the road.